Ranjithkumar/ranjithkumar.github.io/source/_posts/2011-02-15-tips-for-faster-loading-web-sitesoptimizing-page-load-time.markdown

 **1) Make fewer HTTP request(Js, CSS & image)**
 Most of the end-user response time is spent on the front-end and tied up in downloading all the components in the page like images, stylesheets, scripts, etc. Reducing the number of components in turn reduces the number of HTTP requests.

-_a) Combined files_ => its a way to reduce the number of HTTP requests by combining all files into a single file. ex: js & css
+_a) Combined files_ => its a way to reduce the number of HTTP requests by combining all files into a single file. ex: js & css.
 In our rails app, we used bundle_fu([https://github.com/timcharper/bundle-fu](https://github.com/timcharper/bundle-fu)).
 Its used to bundle all your assets very easy.
 It can speed your load time up around 50%.

 Example put the following around your stylesheets/javascripts: